-The Law Office of Michael C. Whelan JD CPA represents individuals and businesses in bankruptcy.
+The Law Office of Michael C. Whelan JD CPA represents individuals and businesses in bankruptcy as a Chicago bankruptcy attorney.
 We represent professionals, individuals, and business organizations in Chapter 7 or Chapter 13 bankruptcy cases to deal with tax delinquencies.

 Tax Bankruptcy Discharge Rules